AppleDash/aoc-2024/README.md

 ## Day 9
 These solutions are in Kotlin.
 I've got plenty of Kotlin experience, and it was nice to work in it again.
 I think this is a reasonably well-optimized solution!

+## Day 10
+These solutions are in Elixir.
+I've written a bunch of Elixir before, usually with the Phoenix framework.
+It's like Haskell if it was a little bit more cool!
+I got lucky - the implementation I chose for Part 1 lent itself easily to being able to solve Part 2 with a 1-line change.